 Generally, Insomnia means inability to sleep.
-Individuals are said to be suffering from Insomnia if it is difficult for them to fall asleep or to stay asleep or both.
+Individuals are said to be suffering from Insomnia if they can’t fall asleep or it is difficult for them to stay asleep or both.

-The easier it is to give the medical and scientific meaning of insomnia, tougher it becomes to go through the process which can only be felt by those who go through that pain – EACH night.
+The easier it is to give the medical and scientific meaning of insomnia, tougher it becomes to go through the process which can only be felt by those who can’t sleep and go through that pain – EACH night.

 Effects Of Insomnia